Olympia High School (Olympia, Washington)

-Olympia High School (OHS), commonly referred to as Oly, is a public high school in the southeast part of Olympia, Washington along the city's border with Tumwater.
-It is the oldest of two comprehensive high schools in the Olympia School District, and also one of the oldest public secondary schools in the state of Washington.
+Olympia High School (OHS), commonly known as Oly, is a public high school in southeast Olympia, Washington along the city's border with Tumwater.
+Sometimes referred to by its official name as William Winlock Miller High School, Oly is the oldest of two comprehensive high schools in the Olympia School District, and also one of the oldest public secondary schools in the state of Washington.